-Jagielski \textit{et al.} \cite{Jagielski2019HighAA} were the first to propose a functional framework for fidelity-based model extraction of 1-layer neural network (NN) using the ReLU (Rectified Linear Unit) function.
-They exploited the gradient of the DNN to gain access to what they defined as \textit{critical} points.
-Such points correspond to inputs where the activation value of one specific neuron is null.
-These points are visible in DNNs based on the ReLU activation function, since they correspond to points where discontinuities occur in the gradient of the DNN.
-Using this knowledge, they were able to extract a 1-layer fully-connected NN using the least-square (LSTSQ) algorithm.
-Due to the similarities with attacks targeting crypto-system, \textit{i.e.}, analysis of a large number of input-output pairs to gain information on a secret value, this method was later characterized as \textit{cryptanalytic extraction} of DNNs.
-Both works in \cite{Carlini2020CryptanalyticEO} and \cite{Rolnick2019ReverseengineeringDR} successfully extended this result to deeper architecture, with the method proposed in \cite{Carlini2020CryptanalyticEO} still achieving the highest fidelity today.
-One key limitation in the method proposed in \cite{Carlini2020CryptanalyticEO} was the extraction of the neurons' sign, for which they used an exhaustive search.
-This is a critical information, as assigning the wrong sign will deactivate the neuron when it should be activated, and inversely.
-Shamir \textit{et al.} argued that their method would not scale well with larger architecture \cite{Shamir2023PolynomialTC}.
+\paragraph{Cryptanalytic-based extraction.} Jagielski \textit{et al.} \cite{Jagielski2019HighAA} were the first to propose a functional methodology for fidelity-based model extraction of single-layer neural networks (NNs) using the ReLU (Rectified Linear Unit) activation function.
+They exploit the gradient of the DNN to gain access to what they define as critical points.
+These points correspond to inputs for which the activation value of a specific neuron is zero.
+Such points are observable in DNNs using ReLU activations, as they correspond to locations where discontinuities occur in the gradient of the network.
+Using this observation, they are able to extract a single-layer fully connected NN using a least-squares (LSTSQ) algorithm.
+Both \cite{Carlini2020CryptanalyticEO} and \cite{Rolnick2019ReverseengineeringDR} successfully extend this result to deeper architectures, with the method proposed in \cite{Carlini2020CryptanalyticEO} achieving the highest fidelity to date.
+One key limitation of the method proposed in \cite{Carlini2020CryptanalyticEO} is the extraction of neuron signs, which relies on an exhaustive search.
+This information is critical, as assigning an incorrect sign \corr{leads to an unsuccessful attack (\textit{i.e.}, activated neurons become deactivated, and vice versa)}.
+Canales-Martínez \textit{et al.} argue that this approach does not scale well to larger architectures \cite{Shamir2023PolynomialTC}.